dxc-technology/about-devops-dojo/blog/_posts/2020-10-04-vsm-and-kaizen-modules-added.md

 * Value Stream Mapping
 * DevOps Kaizen

-These are in addition to the 5 modules which were included in the initial launch:
+This is in addition to the Welcome and Setup module, and the 4 modules on DevOps culture and practices included in the initial launch:

-* Welcome and Setup
 * Leading Change
 * Version Control
 * Continuous Integration